a11ywatch/a11ywatch/cli/README.md

 If you experience issues the `cargo install a11ywatch_cli` command, try running `rustup update stable` to make sure your cargo version is up to date.

 Tip: You can also skip running the `a11ywatch start` command if you are going to use the `--external` flag for `scans & crawls` - (requires a valid JWT from `https://a11ywatch.com`).
+Add the `--debug` flag in order to enable log output.

 ## ENV